LeeCampbell/RxCookbook/IO/Comms/TibRv.md

 TibRv basics
 ------------
 TibRv (the common abbreviation for TIBCO Rendevous) has two main usages that will be covered here.
 First we will look at consuming Multicast messages.
-This is done by listening to a TibRv Subject (not to be confused with an Rx Subject).
+This is done by listening to a TibRv _Subject_ (not to be confused with an Rx `Subject`).
 Second we will look at consuming Unicast message.
-TibRv does this with a sepcialisation of a TibRv Subject called an Inbox.
+TibRv does this with a sepcialisation of a TibRv _Subject_ called an _Inbox_.

+So all a _Subject_ is really is a string that defines and Endpoint.
+Publishers will publish messages to a _Subject_ and consumers can listen to a specific _Subject_.
+Example _Subjects_:
+ * dept.product.service.datatype
+ * Fx.Pricing.Spot.EURUSD
+ * users.login.notification
+ * EComm.orders.accepted

+A consumer will then need to know the _Subject_ that they want to subscribe to.
+A neat feature of TibRv is the ability to use wildcards when consuming events.
+For example these are valid strings to use to subscribe to a subject
+ * Fx.Pricing.Spot.EURUSD
+ * Fx.Pricing.Spot.*
+ * Fx.Pricing.*.EURUSD